 There are many ways to implement or improve an existing commuter benefit program at little or no cost – offering certain employee benefits can actually save your company money.

 Under the Transportation Equity Act, IRS code 132(f), and California state law, employers are allowed to offer payroll pre-tax savings for transportation assistance — up to $255 a month per employee.
 This allows employees to save money by purchasing transit passes or vanpool vouchers with pre-tax dollars, up to $255 per month.
-Employers also have the option of subsidizing part of their employees’ commuting costs and allowing employees to pay for the remainder, up to the $130 monthly limit, with pre-tax dollars.
+Employers also have the option of subsidizing part of their employees’ commuting costs.

-Qualified Bicycle Commuting Reimbursement.
+Qualified Bike Commuting Reimbursement.
 The 2008 Energy Act added “qualified bicycle commuting reimbursement” to the list of transportation fringe benefits.
-Since 2009, any employer may reimburse an employee up to $20 per month, tax free, for reasonable expenses incurred by the employee for the purchase of a bicycle and bicycle improvements.
+Since 2009, any employer may reimburse an employee up to $20 per month, tax free, for reasonable expenses incurred by the employee for the purchase of a bike and bike improvements.
 This includes repair and storage if the bike is regularly used for travel between the employee's residence and place of employment.

 Employers or employees can create a vanpool through the SANDAG Vanpool Program and receive up to $400 per month to help offset the cost of the lease.
 During the 2014 fiscal year, iCommute participants saved $25 million on fuel costs, which can buy 556,000 single day passes to Comic-Con.

 Employers can buy transit passes in bulk at a discounted rate, 10-25 percent, through the Metropolitan Transit System ECO Pass Program; yet another way to pass savings along to employees.